-NASA fires engines of its massive moon rocket for the first time but cuts test short after an unidentified problem
+NASA cuts short first ‘hot-fire’ test of its massive moon rocket, already plagued by delays and cost overruns

 Frustrated with the slow pace of progress, Vice President Pence in 2019 threatened to sideline the SLS rocket, which has long been derided as a vehicle better suited for job creation than exploration.
 But NASA said it recently made significant progress, and on Saturday, the agency and Boeing had hoped to declare a successful test that would place the program on course to return astronauts to the moon for the first time since 1972.

-“This powerful rocket is going to put us in a position to be ready to support the agency’s, and the country’s, deep space mission to the moon and beyond,” John Honeycutt, NASA’s SLS program manager, said before the test.
+“This powerful rocket is going to put us in a position to be ready to support the agency’s, and the country’s, deep space mission to the moon and beyond,” Honeycutt had said before the test.

 The SLS has been described as more powerful than the mighty Saturn V rocket that launched the Apollo astronauts to the moon.
 The SLS’s core stage stands 212 feet tall and weighs more than 2.3 million pounds.
 In addition to the four RS-25 engines, it will have two solid rocket boosters strapped to the side.
 The avionics computers have 18 miles of cabling and more than 500 sensors.
 And fully fueling the rocket with 733,000 gallons of supercooled liquid hydrogen and liquid oxygen requires 114 tanker trucks.